skrub-data/skrub/doc/skrub_pipeline_validation.rst

 then tell skrub which intermediate results in the pipeline constitute ``X`` and ``y`` respectively.

-Let us consider a toy example where the only step needed to obtain ``X`` and ``y`` is extracting them from a single table -- in the input to the pipeline, both are in the same dataframe.
+Let us consider a toy example where we simply obtain ``X`` and ``y`` from a single table.
 More complex transformations would be handled in the same way.

 >>> from sklearn.datasets import load_diabetes